dejanu/cheeatos/elastic.md

 ### Shards

-* Shard size matters because it impacts both search latency and write performance, too many small shards will exhaust the memory (JVM Heap) too few large shards prevent OpenSearch from properly distributing requests, a good rule of thumb is to keep shard size between 10–50 GB.
+* Shard size matters because it impacts both search latency and write performance:

   * For fast indexing (ingestion), you need as many shards as possible; for fast searching, it is better to have as few shards as possible.

+  * A small set of large shards uses fewer resources than many small shards (too many small shards will exhaust the memory - JVM Heap), however, on the other side, too few large shards prevent OpenSearch from properly distributing requests.

 * When writing or searching data within an index, that index it’s in an open state, the longer you keep the indices open the more shards you use.